 “Some people love and some people hate to be remote.
 It’s important for people to have space to talk about what’s going on,” she said.

-She says the most positive employee feedback the company has had so far is the promotion of balance.
+The most positive employee feedback the company has had so far is the promotion of balance.
 Prior to the pandemic, it was already promoting flexibility, like making sure parents block out school pickups and bedtimes, so the company can schedule around employees’ schedules.
 Now they need to double down on that message.

 NS1 is a sponsor of The New Stack.